-The University provides an opportunity for undergraduate and graduate students to undertake a research experience with their faculty members via various research activities such as participating in conferences, research competitions and publishing joint paper(s) refereed journals under guidance and mentorship with their faculty supervisors.
-The University has developed a clear policy regarding student involvement in research.
-This policy aims to support student involvement in research to determine their area of interest as a researcher and create a research culture in the University.
+The University provides an opportunity for both undergraduate and graduate students to undertake a research experience with their faculty members via publishing joint paper(s) in referred journals and conferences.
+The purpose of this policy is to support student involvement in research and spread the awareness of research roles among the University community.